Exploring the Standard Model and Beyond from the Evidence of CE$\nu$NS with Reactor Antineutrinos in CONUS+

 \subsection{Conclusions}

 The CE$\nu$NS process is a powerful tool for placing constraints on both the Standard Model and potential BSM physics.
 An analysis of the CONUS+ experiment results, recently reported in~\cite{Ackermann:2025obx}, has provided a limit on the weak mixing angle, marking an important contribution to the measurement of electroweak parameters at low energies.
-In particular, this limit represents the first constraint on the weak mixing angle for electron antineutrinos interacting via the CE$\nu$NS process, with a significance greater than 3$\sigma$, providing convincing evidence for this phenomenon.
-The bound on the neutrino magnetic moment is also competitive, especially when compared to direct dark matter detection experiments scattering nuclei and other dedicated CE$\nu$NS experiments, such as COHERENT.
-The constraints on the NSI parameters $\epsilon_{ee}^{dV}-\epsilon_{ee}^{uV}$ from CONUS+ are similar to those coming from the COHERENT collaboration data.\\ These results also demonstrate the sensitivity of CE$\nu$NS to new physics, offering a strong framework for exploring extensions of the Standard Model and further improving our understanding of neutrino interactions and their role in fundamental physics.
-Reducing systematic uncertainties combined with larger datasets will provide stronger constraints to many electroweak parameters and explore BSM with higher precision.
+In particular, this limit represents the first constraint on the weak mixing angle for electron antineutrinos interacting via the CE$\nu$NS process, in a reactor experiment reporting a measurement with a significance greater than 3$\sigma$, providing convincing evidence for this phenomenon.
+The bound on the neutrino magnetic moment is also competitive, especially when compared to direct dark matter detection experiments scattering nuclei and accelerator CE$\nu$NS experiments, such as COHERENT.
+The constraints imposed by TEXONO and GEMMA are still leading the results for experiments measuring reactor neutrinos.
+Lastly, the constraints on the NSI parameters $\epsilon_{ee}^{dV}-\epsilon_{ee}^{uV}$ from CONUS+ are similar to those coming from the COHERENT collaboration data.\\ These results also demonstrate the sensitivity of CE$\nu$NS to new physics, offering a strong framework for exploring extensions of the Standard Model and further improving our understanding of neutrino interactions and their role in fundamental physics.
+Reducing systematic uncertainties combined with larger datasets will provide stronger constraints on many electroweak parameters and explore BSM with higher precision.